dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Note that account limits might cause a create to fail
+Note that account limits might cause a create to fail, monitor your limits usage and settings

 +++